Long Story Short: Omitted Variable Bias in Causal Machine Learning: Statistical Inference on the Bounds

 \section{Statistical Inference on the Bounds}

 The bounds for the target parameter $\theta$ take the form

-The components $C_g$, $C_\alpha$ are set through hypotheses on the explanatory power of omitted variables.
-The correlation $|\rho|$ can be set to 1 under adversarial confounding.\footnote{Or other values less than 1, if one is willing to entertain non-adversarial confounding.} The unknown components of the bounds are $S$ and $\theta_s$.
-We can estimate these components via debiased machine learning (DML), which is a form of the classical ``one-step'' semi-parametric correction \citep{levit1975efficiency,hasminskii1979nonparametric,pfanzagl:wefelmeyer, bickel1993efficient,chernozhukov2016locally} based on regression \citep{newey1994} and other Neyman orthogonal scores, including a novel score for the second moment of the RR.
-These are combined with cross-fitting, an efficient form of data-splitting.
+The components $C_Y$, $C_D$ are set through hypotheses on the maximum explanatory power of omitted variables.
+Without further assumptions on the data generating process, $|\rho|$ is set to its upper bound of $|\rho|=1$, which is the most conservative scenario.
+Researchers may also investigate less conservative scenarios for $|\rho|$ based on, for example, empirical benchmarking as we illustrate in the empirical example.
+The estimable components of the bounds are $S$ and $\theta_s$.
+We can estimate these components via debiased machine learning (DML), which is a form of the classical ``one-step'' semi-parametric correction \citep{levit1975efficiency,hasminskii1978,pfanzagl:wefelmeyer, bickel1993efficient,newey1994,DML,DML-LR} based on Neyman orthogonal scores we give for the these components, combined with cross-fitting, an efficient form of data-splitting.

 For debiased machine learning of $\theta_s$, we exploit the representation

 as in \cite{AutoDML-Lasso, AutoDML}.
 This representation is Neyman orthogonal with respect to perturbations of $(g_s, \alpha_s)$, which is a key property required for DML.
 Another component to be estimated is